NEWS

 The 3-day Course Workshop is divided into five sessions:

-Session A: This addresses port-related law in a new and innovative way, based around the Legislation Tree shown above.
+Session A, which addresses port-related law in a new and innovative way, based around the Legislation Tree shown above.
 Starting with the 1847 Act, the development of port and marine legislation is explored and the way in which law is made is explained, from Acts of Parliament to Harbour Byelaws.
 The importance of a port’s relationship with its stakeholders is explained and the main duties and responsibilities of a Harbour Master are identified.

-Session C: Powers of Direction, both General and Special, are explained, and their origin and development traced from the 1847 Act to a port’s own ‘Special Act’.
-The Port Authority’s and the Harbour Master’s specific powers, duties and responsibilities are identified.
-The Marine Accident Investigation Branch explains the approach it takes to accident investigations, using current examples of incidents in UK ports, and relates this to the ways in which risk assessments are undertaken within a port’s SMS.
+Session C explains Powers of Direction, both General and Special, and their origin and development are traced from the 1847 Act to a port’s own Special Act.
+The specific powers, duties and responsibilities of Port Authorities and Harbour Masters are identified and discussed.
+The Marine Accident Investigation Branch representative explains the approach it takes to accident investigations, using current examples of incidents in UK ports, and relates this to the ways in which risk assessments are undertaken within a port’s SMS.